Stock market today: Wall Street falls after 10-year yield climbs to the cusp of 5%

 High yields hurt all kinds of stocks, but they hit particularly hard on those bid up on expectations for big growth far in the future and those seen as very expensive.
 That’s often put the spotlight on Big Tech recently, and some reported a mixed set of profits.

-Zions Bancorp. tumbled 9.3% even though it also reported stronger profit than expected for the latest quarter.
+Zions Bancorp. tumbled 9.7% even though it reported stronger profit than expected for the latest quarter.
 It and other banks smaller in size than the industry’s biggest titans struggled earlier this year after high interest rates helped cause three high-profile bank failures.

-American Airlines flew 1.2% higher after reporting stronger profit than expected for the busy summer season.
-It and other airlines regained some of their sharp losses from a day before, when United Airlines warned that high fuel prices and the suspension of flights to Tel Aviv would eat sharply into its profits at the end of the year.
+American Airlines rose 0.8% after reporting stronger profit than expected for the busy summer season.
+It had dropped sharply a day before, when United Airlines warned that high fuel prices and the suspension of flights to Tel Aviv would eat sharply into its profits at the end of the year.

 Overall, analysts expect companies across the S&P 500 index to report slight growth in their earnings per share for the summer versus a year earlier.
 If they do, it would be the first such growth in a year.

 Crude oil prices, meanwhile, rose further after erasing losses from the morning.
-A day earlier, they jumped on worries that war in the Middle East could lead to disruptions of supplies.
+A barrel of U.S. crude for November delivery rose $1.05 to settle at $89.37.
+Brent crude added 88 cents to $92.38. per barrel.
+A day earlier, both jumped at least $1.60 on worries that war in the Middle East could lead to disruptions of supplies.

 In stock markets abroad, indexes fell across Europe after slumping more sharply across Asia.